The Gearing Up Program is the ONLY nationally recognized motorcycle training program in the province.

 - Focus on safety and survival techniques in today’s traffic environments and riding conditions

-- 18-21 hours of instruction of which 15% is in classroom.
-The remainder of time is based on interactive lessons, on-bike practice & demos.
+- 18-21 hours of instruction of which 15% is in the classroom.
+The remainder of the time is based on interactive lessons, on-bike practice & demos.

-- Large self contained training areas which are set up to simulate an urban environment with street layouts, traffic signs and lanes, crosswalks and contoured surfaces.
+- Large self-contained training areas that are set up to simulate an urban environment with street layouts, traffic signs and lanes, crosswalks and contoured surfaces.

 - Well-paced instruction/demo format which enhances the learning environment.
 Plenty of space and time on the bike for practice exercises and skills improvement.

-- When students have obtained a learner’s permit, and need “on street” practice towards their motorcycle rider Class 6 licence upgrade, private lessons are available with an instructor at a cost of $ 60.00 (no tax) per hour using SafetyNL bikes.
+- When students have obtained a learner’s permit, and need “on-street” practice towards their motorcycle rider Class 6 license upgrade, private lessons are available with an instructor at a cost of $ 80.00 (no tax) per hour using SafetyNL bikes.

 What you will need for the course:

 - Helmet that is not more than five years old.
-It can be full face, ¾ or “shorty” and must be DOT, BSI or SNELL approved.
+It can be full face, ¾ or “shorty” and must be DOT, BSI, ECE, or SNELL approved.

 - Leather boots which provide ankle coverage with flat soles and low rise heels.